ngw/ngw.github.io/_posts/2012-3-24-of-foxes-and-bacon-an-ode-to-_why.md

 One of the first things I did when I went to Seattle for the first time was hooking up with the [local Ruby community](http://www.seattlerb.org/).
 After a quick chat by email with a super-nice [Ryan Davis](http://zenspider.com) I picked up my dev team of the time and went to Vivace Cafe.
 We're talking about the end of 2008, more or less.

-I'm not a community guy, I don't like talking in public about _"my stuff"_, I'm introverse, and that was a "no-no" situation for me: a room full of geeks with whom I share at least one interest (Ruby).
+I'm not a community guy, I don't like talking in public about _"my stuff"_, I'm an introvert, and that was a "no-no" situation for me: a room full of geeks with whom I share at least one interest (Ruby).
 In these situation, this is what happens in my head:

 <blockquote>&ldquo;Look, Ryan Davies and Eric Hodel, I read their blogs since forever.
 How many interesting informations I can gather from this lucky encounter.
 Let's just grab some beer and make stupid and inappropriate jokes now&bdquo;</blockquote>